Tripoli, Lebanon: Names

 According to classical writers Diodorus Siculus, Pliny the Elder, and Strabo, the city was founded by combining colonies from three different Phoenician cities – Tyre, Sidon and Arwad.
-These colonies were each a stadion (c.
-180 m) apart from each other, and the combined city became known as 'Triple City', or Trípolis (Τρίπολις) in Greek.
+These colonies were each a stadion (150–210 m) apart from each other, and the combined city became known as 'Triple City', or Trípolis (Τρίπολις) in Greek.

 Tripoli had a number of different names as far back as the Phoenician age.
 In the Amarna letters the name Derbly, possibly a Semitic cognate of the city's modern Arabic name Ṭarābulus, was mentioned, and in other places Ahlia (relating to the Semitic root of family) or Wahlia (relating to the proto-Semitic word for mud) are mentioned (14th century BC).
 In an engraving concerning the invasion of Tripoli by the Assyrian King Ashurnasirpal II (888–859 BC), it is called Mahallata (from the proto-Semitic root for encampment or quarter) or Mahlata, Mayza, and Kayza.

 Under the Phoenicians, the name Athar was used to refer to Tripoli.
 When the Ancient Greeks settled in the city they called it Trípolis, meaning 'triple city', influenced by the earlier phonetically similar but etymologically unrelated name Derbly.
 The Arabs called it Ṭarābulus and Ṭarābulus ash-Shām (referring to bilād ash-Shām, or Levant, to distinguish it from the Libyan city with the same name).

 Once, Tripoli was also known as al-Fayḥāʾ (الفيحاء), which is a term derived from the Arabic verb fāḥa (فاح) which is used to indicate the diffusion of a scent or smell.
 Tripoli was once known for its vast orange orchards.
 During the season of blooming, the pollen of orange flowers was said to be carried on the air, creating a splendid perfume that filled the city and suburbs.